Amazing flourless almond flour chocolate chip cookies! With crispier edges and pillowy soft middles, they're as tasty as the classic and gluten-free!

 You can store leftover cookies on the counter in an air tight container for up to five days or freeze for later.

 Cookie on, sweet souls!Print

 The BEST gluten free almond flour chocolate chip cookies!
 Crisp edges and pillowy soft middles, they're as tasty as the classic too.
 Made in one bowl, no mixer, and easily made vegan.

 - Preheat oven to 350F.
 Line a cookie sheet with parchment paper.

 - In a large mixing bowl, add almond flour, coconut flour, salt, and baking soda.
 Whisk until combined.

-- Add egg, brown sugar, and melted butter and stir with a wooden spoon until combined.
+- Add vanilla extract, egg, brown sugar, and melted butter and stir with a wooden spoon until combined.
 Fold in chocolate chips.

 - Scoop and roll dough into balls.
 Place on sheet about 2 inches apart and gently flatten with hands as the cookies won't spread much while baking.
 Top with more chocolate chips and a sprinkle of kosher salt, if desired.